erikthekillian/multiPLOT/README.md

 ## Index Application and Data Export

 ### 8. Raster Calculator
+***This is an optional step.
+Alternatively index calculations can be done after exporting raw data to an excel spreadsheet.***
      a.
 Input index.
           i.
 Excess Greenness Index = (2 * Green) – (Red + Blue)
           ii.
 Normalized Excess Greenness Index (NExG) = ((2 * Green) – (Red + Blue)) / (Red + Green + Blue)
           iii.
 Others
      b.
 Perform this on the PlantsOnly file.
 Otherwise this will include the background environment as well.

 ### 9. Zonal Statistics
      a.
 The zonal statistics tools will individually measure each polygon in the grid, sampling every pixel in each polygon.
      b.
 If you created in-set polygons in the previous optional step, use these polygons as your reference layer.
+     c.
+Zonal statistics can be run as a batch process to extract each band seperately.
+This data can then be combined in excel to create index calculations.